 Being a writer is a tough job.
 There are times when we need to buy gifts for ourselves, let our friends get us gifts, or beg our friends and family until they get us something.
 Either way, there’s some creative gifts out there that us writers nee- I mean want.

 Writer’s block – Every writer experiences writer’s block.
-It can be one of the craziest, bewildering moments in a writer’s career.
-Well, it is an actual object now too.
+It can be one of the craziest bewildering moments in a writer’s career.
+Well, it’s an actual object now too.
 It’s great to blame.
 I have one myself.

 Litographs – This site is the best site for writers.
 Anything you want from shirts to posters from a book is here.
 Each of their designs has every word from the book.
 You can even customize it to have all the words from your own novel in the form of a shirt or scarf.

 Aqua notes – Some of the best ideas come in the shower and not just for winning arguments.
-Over the years, I’ve gotten brilliant story ideas in the shower.
+Over the years, I’ve gotten brilliant story ideas during shower time.
 This waterproof notepad is a must.

 Nite note – Another annoying wonder is getting great story ideas in the middle of the night.
 (Or during a blackout.)
 With this pad, it doesn’t matter how dark the room is, you can see paper with its built-in light to write those wonderful ideas down.

 642 things to write about – This book works.
 I speak from personal experience.
-The pages are filled with different crazy story ideas and give the writer room to brainstorm a story.
+The pages are filled with different crazy story concepts and gives writers ideas to brainstorm.
 There’s hundreds of awesome ideas in here from comedy to romance, from non-fiction to fantasy, from science fiction to mystery, and more.